 Your Budget and Payment Options

 The first thing to consider is how much you want to spend.
-Afterall, the whole point of influencer marketing is that it’s a cost effective way to reach a new audience.
-However, it’s also worth keeping in mind that you’re introducing an unknown quantity into your marketing.
+After all, the whole point of influencer marketing is that it’s a cost-effective way to reach a new audience.
+However, remembering that you’re introducing an unknown quantity into your marketing is also worth remembering.

-That is, an influencer is really an external contractor.
+That is, an influencer is an external contractor.

-This means that the results you can expect are going to be more unpredictable than your other marketing efforts.
+This means the expected results will be more unpredictable than your other marketing efforts.

 As such, it’s often a good idea to begin with a smaller test budget when you first work with a new influencer.
-This might mean working for a short period of time, or on a limited campaign in order to receive a form of proof of concept.
+This might mean working for a short period or on a limited campaign to receive proof of concept.

 Audience